Using the offen

 -password string

-the password used for login
+the password used for login (must be at least 8 characters long)

 -populate